2009; 319 pages. New Author? : Yes and Yes. Genre : Classic Literature; Mash-Up; Humor. Overall Rating : 7*/10.

 At this point, Elizabeth let out a most palpable yawn. (pg.
 19)

 “When they all removed to Brighton, therefore, you had no reason, I suppose, to believe them fond of each other?”

 “Not the slightest.
 I can remember no symptom of affection on either side, other than her carving his name into her midriff with a dagger; but this was customary with Lydia.” (pg.
 227)

 “Spoken like one who has never known the ecstasy of holding a still-beating heart in her hand.” (pg.
 44 )

 The 800+ reviews at Amazon tend to fall into two major categories.
 In one camp are those who have read the Jane Austen classic version, love it, and think Grahame-Smith’s undead take-off is a crime against literary humanity.
-In the other camp are those who have read Austen’s book, hated, and hail the zombie version as a refreshing new slant to a yawn-inducing classic.
+In the other camp are those who have read Austen’s book, hated it, and hail the zombie version as a refreshing new slant to a yawn-inducing classic.

-Since I haven’t read the Austen version (I strive to avoid American classic literature like the plague), I’ll take the middle ground on this.
+Since I haven’t read the Austen version (I strive to avoid highbrow classic literature like the plague), I’ll take the middle ground on this.
 The mash-up worked, but still felt awkward.
 But Grahame-Smith’s close adherence to the original storyline and Austen’s text and style means I got a good feel for Austen’s Pride and Prejudice without undergoing the drudgery of actually reading it.

 7 Stars.
 It’s rather obvious, but add 1 Star if you hated reading Austen’s opus; subtract 1 Star if you read it and loved it.
 And if you’re one of those devotees who likes to go on a literary retreat called a “Jane Austen Weekend” (such things really exist), I don’t know whether to pity you or be in awe.